 Decorating your mantel according to a particular theme is a great way to reflect your personality in your space.
-If you love to travel, try displaying a number of framed photos, maps, or souvenirs from your trips.
+If you love to travel, try displaying framed photos, maps, or souvenirs from your trips.
 If you love the beach, an arrangement of vases filled with sand and seashells will remind you of your favorite vacation spot.
 Antiques, animals, and books are other great themes to explore when decorating your fireplace mantel.

 Leave a Comment